Lobéké National Park

-Lobéké National Park (alternate: Lake Lobake National Park) is a national park of southeastern Cameroon within the Moloundou Arrondissement of East Province.
-Located in the Congo Basin, it is bounded on the east by the Sangha River which serves as Cameroon's international border with Central African Republic and the Republic of the Congo.
-It is adjacent to two other reserves in the CAR and Congo.
-To the northwest is Boumba Bek National Park, another national park in Cameroon's East Province.
+Lobéké National Park is a national park in southeastern Cameroon, located within the Congo Basin along the border with the Central African Republic and the Republic of the Congo.
+Established in October 1999, it covers approximately 2178 km2 of tropical rainforest and forms part of the Sangha Trinational, a transboundary conservation complex shared with Dzanga-Ndoki National Park in the Central African Republic and Nouabalé-Ndoki National Park in the Republic of the Congo.
+The Sangha Trinational was designated a UNESCO World Heritage Site in 2012.

-In a conference of the Ministers of Forests of Central African Forest Commission (COMIFAC), it had been resolved to establish within the Congo Basin, the Sangha River Tri-national Protected area (STN) encompassing the Dzanga Sangha Special Reserve in the Central African Republic, which incorporates the Nouabalé-Ndoki National Park in the Republic of Congo (Brazzaville) and the Lobéké National Park in Cameroon.
+The park is internationally recognised for its extensive Congo Basin rainforest, large populations of African forest elephants and western lowland gorillas, and its network of mineral-rich forest clearings known as bais, which attract a remarkable diversity of wildlife.

 History

 Already in 1991, the WWF had conducted a biological assessment of the area and recommended that the Lobéké area be protected, recommending that the unexploited 40,000 hectares be expanded to encompass over 400,000 hectares.
 In October 1999, the park was declared a National Park.
 In the same year the so-called Yaoundé Declaration was signed, forming a tri-national park agreement of cooperation with Dzanga-Sangha Forest Reserve in the Central African Republic and the Nouabalé-Ndoki National Park in the Republic of Congo.
 This tri-park area, called the Sangha Trinational is operated by the Central African Forest Commission (COMIFAC), and is overlooked and funded by international wildlife groups such as the World Wildlife Fund, the German Cooperation of Technical Collaboration (GTZ) and the Wildlife Conservation Society (WCS).
 In 2012, the entire Sangha Trinational protected area (including Lobéké National Park) became a World Heritage Site.